kyle-jennings/franklin/svn/trunk/readme.txt

 * organized shortcodes into separate files
 * made the accordions easier to build

-* 1.2.3
-* fixed brand bugs
+* 1.2.3.1
-* added notes for the new accordion groups
+* cleaned up accordion group args to match wp_query a little bit more